germartinez/fhevm-rock-paper-scissors/packages/hardhat/README.md

-# FHEVM Hardhat Template
+# FHEVM Rock-Paper-Scissors

-A Hardhat-based template for developing Fully Homomorphic Encryption (FHE) enabled Solidity smart contracts using the FHEVM protocol by Zama.
+A Hardhat-based Rock-Paper-Scissors game with Fully Homomorphic Encryption (FHE) enabled Solidity smart contracts using the FHEVM protocol by Zama.

 ## Quick Start